 Share this Article

 Paul Kerzner has lived on the same street in Ridgewood for his entire life, all 68 years of it.
-He did move once, but that was just down the block and “on the same side of the street.”
-He loves to tell visitors about his neighborhood—its past, present and even its future—which is one of the reasons people call him, “The Mayor of Ridgewood.”
+He did move once, but that was just down the block and on the same side of the street” He loves to tell visitors about his neighborhood—its past, present, and its future—which is one of the reasons people call him the mayor of Ridgewood.

 When asked to describe his neighborhood, without missing a beat, Kerzner says, “You come here, you stay here.
 Why go anywhere else?”